IBM Cloud Docs

 • You can create more than one hub VPC in an account, as long as you don't have overlapping DNS-shared VPCs.

-• You cannot cancel or delete the hub designation on a VPC if it has a DNS resolution binding to a DNS-shared VPC.
+• You can't delete the hub VPC if it has DNS resolution bindings to DNS-shared VPCs.

 • You can only initiate the creation of a DNS resolution binding from a DNS-shared VPC.